hamoid/long-hugo-doc/README.md

     Watching for changes in exampleHugoSite/content
     Serving pages from exampleHugoSite/public
     Web Server is available at http://localhost:1313
-    Press ctrl+c to stop
+    Press Ctrl+C to stop

-Open your [favorite editor](http://vim.spf13.com), edit and save your content, and watch as Hugo rebuilds and reloads automatically.
+Open your [favorite editor](http://vim.spf13.com/), edit and save your content, and watch as Hugo rebuilds and reloads automatically.

 It’s especially productive to leave a browser open on a second monitor and just glance at it whenever you save.
 You don’t even need to tab to